-Thread your needle with two contrasting colours make sure both are the same length.
+Thread your needle with two contrasting colours.
+Make sure both threads are the same length.
 Start the line as you would ordinary chain stitch but loop only one of the threads under the needle. see in the illustration how the blue thread is under the needle and yellow is not.